 11th January – Aviemore

 You will need some winter walking experience or have completed a recent Winter Walking/Skills course.
 The day will be a full day in the mountains so you should be conformable walking around 12km with around 800m of ascent.

 You will need to provide your own hill walking clothing and equipment, any specific group kit and technical equipment we will provide.
-Once you have booked on the course you will be able to access a detailed kit list from the client resource page on this website as well as the Winter Mountain Leader specific resource page.
+Once you have booked on the course you will be able to access a detailed kit list from the client resource page on this website.